 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Any difference between the proceeds (net of transaction costs) and the settlement or redemption of borrowings is recognised over the term of the borrowings in the Statement of Profit and Loss.

-Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs there is the settlement of the Till The Till provide the back of the defense for the back of the Cost of the that are an integral part of the EIR.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the Statement of Profit and Loss.